typpo/quickchart-python/README.md

 ### device_pixel_ratio: float
 The device pixel ratio of the chart.
 This will multiply the number of pixels by the value.
 This is usually used for retina displays.
 Defaults to 1.0.

+### version: str
+The version of Chart.js to use.
+Acceptable values are documented [here](https://quickchart.io/documentation/#parameters).
+Usually used to select Chart.js 3+.

 ### host
 Override the host of the chart render server.
 Defaults to quickchart.io.